prayagtiwari/prayagtiwari.github.io/_pages/cv.md

 Education
 ======
+* B.E. in Electronic and Communication Engineering, RGPV University, 2012
-* M.S. in in Innovative Software Systems, National University of Science and Technology MISiS, 2017
+* M.S. in Innovative Software Systems, National University of Science and Technology MISiS, 2017
 * Ph.D in Information Engineering, University of Padova, 2020 (expected)

 Work experience